TheGeekOnSkates/geek-rig/notes.md

 # TO-DO'S

-## The Geek-Rig itself just needs some work on the disk drive
+## The Geek-Rig itself

-A few notes on this:
+## Keyboard

+If I keep it in OnRead, it doesn't work.
+If it put it in the mainevent loop, it slows the system to a crawl.
+Ideas on other fixes:
+* Don't set it to zero except by Assembly
+* Try other ncurses settings... is it raw()?

+## Disk drive

 MM_BUFFER_START is not really what I initially thought it would be.
 It's a pointer to a NULL-terminated string, the NAME of the file to load/save.